Academic Policies

 Honors

 New York University School of Law does not rank students and does not maintain records of cumulative averages for its students.
 For the specific purpose of awarding scholastic honors, however, unofficial cumulative averages are calculated by the Office of Records and Registration.
 The office is specifically precluded by faculty rule from publishing the averages and no record thereof will appear upon any transcript issued.
-In addition, the Office of Records and Registration may not verify the results of a student’s endeavor to define his or her own cumulative average or class rank, including confirmation to prospective employers.
+In addition, the Office of Records and Registration may not verify the results of a student’s endeavor to define their own cumulative average or class rank, including confirmation to prospective employers.
 Only grades posted by May 31 will be considered when calculating grade point average for Scholars, the Order of Coif, and Latin honors.
 This deadline may be extended by the Vice Dean only if grades for an entire class have not yet been submitted.

 Scholars